Solicitor-General for Ireland

-Elizabeth I thought poorly of her Irish-born Law Officers, and from 1584 onwards there was a practice, which lasted for several decades, of appointing English-born lawyers as Solicitor General.
-At least one of them, Sir Roger Wilbraham (in office 1586-1603), was a key figure in the Dublin government for many years.
+Elizabeth I thought poorly of most of her Irish-born Law Officers (there were a few exceptions like James Dowdall) and Richard Finglas, and from 1584 onwards there was a practice, which lasted for several decades, of appointing English-born lawyers as Solicitor General.
+At least one of them, Sir Roger Wilbraham (in office 1586–1603), was a key figure in the Dublin government for many years.